-Treblinka accentuates the brutal nature of the Nazis and their "Final Solution."
-The regime promoted their ideal of the "Aryan Race," while subjugating those whom they felt were inferior.
-Millions died under brutal conditions as slave laborers, were murdered in the streets, or fell victim to industrialized death camps like Treblinka.
+Warsaw's rebirth is one of the most dramatic turnarounds of the 20th and early 21st centuries.
+Almost razed to the ground through Nazi brutality, two uprisings, and the battle between the Germans and Soviets, Warsaw is now a vibrant city with a youthful energy.
+As the city has expanded, it has kept the reminders of its tumultuous past.
+Visit several sites of remembrance including Rakowiecka Street Prison, the Katyń Museum, and Pawiak Prison.
+In the afternoon, visit Treblinka.
 Between 800,000 and 900,000 people were murdered at Treblinka, making it the deadliest camp behind Auschwitz.
 While visiting Treblinka, what is now often referred to as one of the "forgotten camps," you'll be able to walk in the forest that once hid the second most lethal camp of the Holocaust.
-Begin with a visit to the small museum that houses relics and artifacts discovered over the years, and end with a walk through the area that once held the multiple gas chambers and a train depot that led to imminent death.
 Today, a memorial of stones represents the hundreds of thousands of victims who perished between July 1942 and July 1944 at Treblinka Extermination Camp.

-Accommodations: Hotel Bristol Warsaw (B, L, R) Photo: Stones at Treblinka Extermination Camp placed to symbolize gravestones contain inscriptions indicating the locations of Holocaust train departures.
+Accommodations: Hotel Bristol Warsaw (B)

+Photo: Tour guests at Rakowiecka Street Prison, the location of Witold Pilecki's assassination.

+Photo courtesy of The National WWII Museum.

+HP

-HISTORICAL PERSPECTIVE TREBLINKA
+TREBLINKA

 Between July 1942 and October 1943, Treblinka extermination camp operated in a forest just northeast of Warsaw.
 Following the invasion of Poland in September 1939, the Nazi party began rounding up Jews and putting them in ghettos, allowing them to be isolated and exploited for slave labor.
 These ghettos lacked adequate living conditions, food supplies, and other basic needs for a large population to survive.
 At the Wannsee Conference in 1942, a new plan was established to deal with the "Jewish Question."
 Known as Aktion Reinhard, the mass liquidation of the Jewish populations in occupied Europe proved to be the deadliest part of the "Final Solution."
-Three extermination camps, Bełżec, Sobibor, and Treblinka turned murder into an industrial operation.
+Three extermination camps, Bełżec, Sobibor, and Treblinka, turned murder into an industrial operation.
 Treblinka opened in two phases: Treblinka I as a work camp in 1941, and Treblinka II as an extermination camp in 1942.
 At most, Treblinka I housed 1,000 to 2,000 people used for slave labor to chop wood for the open-air crematorium or in the nearby quarry.
 Treblinka II had three sub-sections: the administrative section, the arrival section, and the execution section.
 The commandant of Treblinka II, Franz Stangl, insisted his camp look hospitable so the incoming victims would not suspect their fate.
 He used forced labor to plant flowerbeds along the railroad tracks leading into a mock train station, complete with ticket counters and train schedules.
 Nearby buildings in the arrival section housed the personal belongings people brought with them, including luggage, shoes, and jewelry.
 A large pit behind a fake aid station served as the execution ground for the old, sick, and weak who were immediately shot, dumped, and later burned.
 The third section lay farther to the back with the large gas chambers.
 Originally, large holes were dug to hold the bodies, later replaced with crematoria.
 In all, the Nazis murdered between 800,000 and 900,000 at Treblinka.
 With the termination of Aktion Reinhard on October 19, 1943, Treblinka ceased operations.
-Immediately, Jewish slaves began tearing down the camp, and worked to cover up any evidence of what happened there.
+Immediately, Jewish prisoners were forced to tear down the camp, and worked to cover up any evidence of what happened there.
 The following August, Soviet forces found the human remains, including bones, teeth, and a black pathway made of human ash.
 Today, what remains of Treblinka is a memorial to those who perished at the hands of the Nazi party.
-Photo Page 24: Nazi Concentration camp Treblinka in 1944.
+Opposite: Nazi concentration camp Treblinka in 1944.
 Courtesy of Alamy Stock Photo.
-Photo Page 25: Dr. Alexandra Richie at the ash fields in Treblinka.
-Courtesy of Sarah Kirksey.
-ITINERARY DAY 11
+Above: Dr. Alexandra Richie at the ash fields in Treblinka.
+DAY ELEVEN THE REBIRTH OF WARSAW